By Ed Staskus

 Cathy Patterson first visited Prince Edward Island with a group of fellow potters in 2014.
 “We did the circuit of the pottery studios,” she said.
 Throwing, firing, and glazing mud and clay is a cottage industry on the island.
 “Several teachers showed us their methods.”

 The small troop of ceramic artists stayed in the town of North Rustico, at the Coastline Cottages, on the seashore.
 “Kelly Doyle opened a cabin for us.
-It was very nice, but it was cold.”
+It was very nice, but it was brisk.”
 By the end of March 2014 more snow had fallen that winter than had in more than 40 years.
 Blizzards swept the island.
-“The landscape was stunning, but really, really cold.
+“The landscape was stunning, but it was cold.
 We all had three layers on.”

 “I was here when I was a kid, thirty-five years ago,” said Mark.
 “We went to Nova Scotia, did the Cabot Trail, and came here.
 I saw “Anne of Green Gables” at the Confederation Centre.
 My mom told me we stayed near North Rustico.”